 - You can fix this issue quickly and effectively by enabling your mods before starting the game.

 - Another straightforward solution is to rename the Saves folder in your game file.

-Civilization series has been around for years, and one of the most popular entries in the series is Civilization 5.
-Although it’s a great game, many users reported certain issues, and in today’s article, we’ll show you how to fix Civ 5 Runtime error on your PC.
+The Civilization series has been around for years, and one of the most popular entries in the series is Civilization 5.
+However, some users are reporting a Civ 5 runtime error.